Home

 • "And for this cause he is the mediator of the new testament, that by means of death, for the redemption of the transgressions that were under the first testament, they which are called might receive the promise of eternal inheritance."

-For what cause?
-Well, the reason the examples of the blood of bulls and of goats, and the ashes of an heifer sprinkled upon the unclean pointed to the shed blood of Christ.
-The Old system was merely a shadow foretelling the true blood, which truly would purify the flesh.
-By means of the death of Christ, we receive the ratification of Old Covenant of law by the propitiation of our sins or transgressions, by which that Old conditional Covenant condemned us.
-The Promise or 'Covenant of redemption' (Ephesians 1:4-7,11; 1st Peter 1:19-20; Revelation 13:8) is what undergirds the Covenant of grace in Covenant Theology.
+Keep in mind Testament and Covenant are the same Greek words.
+For what cause or reason was Christ mediator of a New Covenant?
+Well, because by the law of works, the Old conditional covenant condemned us, and the ritual examples of the blood of bulls and of goats, and the ashes of a heifer sprinkled upon the unclean, simply pointed to the true sacrifice and shed blood of Jesus Christ.
+The Old Covenant law system was merely a shadow (Galatians 3:23-24) foretelling the only real sacrifice of blood that could truly cleanse man and make him righteous.
+By means of the death of Christ, we receive the ratification of keeping Old Covenant law by the washing away of our sins and transgressions, by which that old conditional Covenant condemned us.
+The promise or 'Covenant of redemption' (Ephesians 1:4-7; 1:11; 1st Peter 1:19-20; Revelation 13:8) is what undergirds the Covenant of grace in Covenant Theology.

-Moreover, in Covenant Theology we see scripture as also illustrating that the promise or Covenant of God is also external in nature.
-Where, just as the nation Israel was externally under God's protection, the Church is a family under this same external Covenant.
+Moreover, in Covenant Theology, the Scriptures are seen illustrating the promise or Covenant of God is also external or corporate in nature.
+Just as the nation of Israel was externally under God's protection because it "represented" the true Children of God, the church is a family under this same external corporate Covenant relationship.
 The external nature of the Covenant applies not only to those adults who come to believe, but also in a non-salvific way (1st Corinthians 7:14), to their children.
-In like manner, water baptism is an external outward 'sign' of incorporation into the Covenant family of God.
-But it doesn't guarantee anyone's salvation.
+In like manner, water baptism is an external or outward "sign or token" of incorporation into the Covenant family of God, without guaranteeing anyone's salvation.
+The only guarantee is by the seal (Ephesians 4:30) or security of the Holy Spirit upon them.

-The biblical hermeneutic of the law establishes that whatever is not abolished in Christ, continues.
-Therefore, there is a certain unity or continuity in God's Covenants. i.e., though there is the Covenant of works and the Covenant of grace, they are intimately related for the true believer.
-In other words, Christ fulfilled the conditions of the Old Covenant of law or works, that it may no longer rule over us.
-Once truly saved, we are looked upon by God as clean, holy and unblamable.
-That is how the Old Covenant is passed away for us, as we have become as dead to the law (Romans 7:4)through the death of the body of Christ.
+The biblical hermeneutic of law establishes that whatever is not abolished in Christ must continue.
+Therefore, there is a certain unity or continuity in God's Covenants.
+In other words, though there are opposites in the Covenant of works and the Covenant of grace, they are intimately related to the true believer.
+This means that Christ fulfilled the conditions of the Old Covenant of law or works for us so that it no longer condemns us as "it does" the unsaved.
+Once truly saved, we are looked upon by God as clean, Holy, and unblamable.
+That is how the Old Covenant law (works) is passed away for us in this sense of becoming dead to the law (Romans 7:4) through the death of the body of Christ.

 Romans 4:15-16